malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
 Add localhost:3000 as the callback URL.
 This URL is where the test user will be redirected after authenticating.
-The JSON Web Tokens will also be sent to the URL bar after the test user successfully authenticaes to the Cognito User Pool through the Cognito Hosted UI:  <br/>
+The JSON Web Tokens will also be sent to the URL bar after the test user successfully authenticaes to the Cognito User Pool through the Cognito Hosted UI.
+Optionally, you can also add the callback URL for postman.com to use the platform to test access to the API:  <br/>
   <br/>
 <img src="https://i.imgur.com/VV9EiKl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-Keep Cognito user pool as the identity provider and select OAuth 2.0 grant type to be "implicit grant" so we can collect the JWT that will be sent to the callback url:  <br/>
+Keep Cognito user pool as the identity provider and select OAuth 2.0 grant type to be "implicit grant" for this demo so we can collect the JWT that will be sent to the callback url:  <br/>
 <img src="https://i.imgur.com/H4b4ygI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />